 Interceptor Trenches and Surface Water Runoff Collection Ditch shall be inspected monthly from October 15 - April 15 and year-round following rainfall events greater than 1-inch in 24 hours to confirm adequate performance and to address any erosion source and/or slippage during the rainy season.

-The outfalls of the Interceptor Trenches and the Surface Water Collection Ditch shall be monitored in accordance with Monitoring and Reporting Program 2021-0015 (MRP, Attachment A).
+The outfalls of the Interceptor Trenches and the Surface Water Runoff Collection Ditch shall be monitored in accordance with Monitoring and Reporting Program 2021-0015 (MRP, Attachment A).

 If, upon inspection, evidence of erosion is found in the Interceptor Trenches or the Surface Water Runoff Collection Ditch, the Discharger shall: